ezraroi/Human-AI-Collab/output/manuscript_sections.md

 ### Question 1: Is the "As-If Body Loop" the Mechanism Linking Channels?
 From NoteBook 2: The brain can simulate body states without waiting for actual body response.
 Prefrontal cortex and amygdala can instruct somatosensory cortex to organize into the pattern it would have if body were in that state.
-For your model: Is this how Channel 2 (symbolic) activates Channel 1 (sensorimotor)?
-When you read AI text:
+For your model: Is this how Channel 2 (symbolic) input recruits Channel 1 (embodied sensorimotor/interoceptive) When you read AI text:
-1. Semantic processing (Channel 2) extracts meaning
+1. Symbolic input (Channel 2) is processed semantically
-2. As-if body loop simulates the state (Channel 2 → Channel 1)
+2. As-if body loop supports embodied response (Channel 2 input recruits Channel 1)
 3. Felt sense emerges from simulation (Channel 1)
 4. Verification check (Channel 1 → Channel 2)
 5. Integration (both channels)